 Bone scans.
 Pictures or X-rays are taken of the bone after a radioactive dye has been injected that is absorbed by bone tissue.
 These scans are used to find tumors and bone abnormalities.

 X-rays.
 These tests use invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs on film.
 X-rays may be taken of any part of the body to detect a tumor (or cancer).

 CT scan.
 This is an imaging test that uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.

 Positron emission tomography and CT scans (PET-CT).
 CT scan provides detailed pictures of tissues and organs while the PET scan reveals any abnormal activity.
 A more complete image is provided by combining these tests.

 MRI.
-An MRI is a diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
+An MRI uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
 This test is done without the use of X-rays.

 Blood tests.
 Blood tests are used to evaluate electrolytes, liver function, kidney function, presence of infection, tumor markers (chemicals released by a tumor), and/or genetic testing.
 Genetic counseling may be recommended to families that are found or suspected to have an inherited predisposition to developing cancer, in order to identify other family members who may be at increased risk.

 Surgery.
-Surgery may be necessary to perform a biopsy, remove tumors, remove entire organs affected by disease, and to look for tumors that may not be found with diagnostic imaging.
+Surgery may be needed to do a biopsy, remove tumors, remove entire organs affected by disease, and to look for tumors that may not be found with diagnostic imaging.